-Overwhelmingly, taxi drivers who install their own cabin cameras do it for their own protection.
-Professional drivers have a right to work without fear of verbal or physical attack, and to expect that customers will pay after the trip.
+Overwhelmingly, taxi drivers who install dual-camera dash cams do it for their own protection.
+Professional drivers have a right to work without fear of verbal or physical attack and to expect that customers will pay after the trip.
 Recording footage acts as a deterrent against assaults and non-payment, and it also means the driver has evidence if either of those things happen.

 Smile, You’re on Cabby Camera

-Besides the obvious benefit of safeguarding drivers and passengers, there are other more subtle benefits to in-car drive recorders.
-For example, knowing that the journey is being recorded makes drivers more mindful of their behaviour.
-This can lead to improved driving standards, especially where the footage is used to deliver enhanced driver training programmes.
-There’s a more personal benefit too, because when drivers know that they are being recorded, they’re more likely to act courteously towards their passengers.
+Besides the obvious benefit of safeguarding drivers and passengers, there are other more subtle advantages to dual-camera dash cams.
+For example, knowing that the journey is being recorded makes drivers more mindful of their behavior.
+This can lead to improved driving standards, especially where the footage is used to deliver enhanced driver training programs.
+There is a more personal benefit too, because when drivers know that they are being recorded, they are more likely to act courteously towards their passengers.

-While drive recording technology does lead to a loss of privacy, the flipside is that your journey is safeguarded.
-So, the next time you hail a taxi or call a rideshare vehicle and notice that a drive recorder is installed, perhaps don’t baulk at the invasion of your privacy.
-Instead, be encouraged to know that your ride home is more likely to be a safe and pleasant one.
+While dual-camera dash cam technology does lead to a loss of privacy, it also provides increased security and peace of mind.
+Perhaps the next time you hail a taxi or call a rideshare vehicle and notice that a dual-camera dash cam is installed, you should take it as sign that your ride is more likely to be a safe and pleasant one.